metabase/metabase/docs/configuring-metabase/setting-up-metabase.md

 For more on connecting to databases, see [Adding and managing databases](../databases/connecting.md).

+## Activate your license

+If you're self-hosting Metabase on the [Pro](https://www.metabase.com/product/pro) or [Enterprise](https://www.metabase.com/product/enterprise) plan, Metabase will prompt you for your license.
+This is just a convenience.
+You don't need to enter your license here; you can [activate your license](../paid-features/activating-the-enterprise-edition.md) at any time.
+Just know that all of your paid features won't work until you've activated your license.

+If you're running Pro on Metabase Cloud, we'll handle this step for you.
+Your Pro features should already be available.

 ## Usage data preferences

 One last quick thing that you’ll have to decide is if it’s okay for us to collect some anonymous info about how you use the product — it helps us make Metabase better.
 Like the box says: